lebpac/lebpac.github.io/programs.md

 # badge: 🤖
 ---

-Please remember that these programs are not school-sanctioned nor supervised by the PAC or by L’Ecole Bilingue staff.
+These programs are not school-sanctioned nor supervised by the PAC or L'École Bilingue staff.
 The instructors rent school space from the VSB Rentals Department and are fully responsible for the supervision of the students.

-Please ensure your child knows exactly where and when to go (or be there to help on the first day of the program).
+Please ensure your child knows exactly where and when to go.
-{: .footnote}
+{: .message-highlight}

 ## April to June 2024